cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 This section defines the `ProofGenWithNym` operations, for calculating a BBS proof with a pseudonym.
 The BBS proof is extended to include a zero-knowledge proof of correctness of the pseudonym value, i.e., that is correctly calculated using the (undisclosed) pseudonym secret (`nym_secret`), and that is "bound" to the underlying BBS signature (i.e., that the `nym_secret` value is signed by the Signer).

-Validating the proof (see `ProofVerifyWithPseudonym` defined in (#proof-verification-with-pseudonym)), guarantees authenticity and integrity of the header, presentation header and disclosed messages, knowledge of a valid BBS signature as well as correctness and ownership of the pseudonym.
+Validating the proof (see `ProofVerifyWithNym` defined in (#proof-verification-with-pseudonym)), guarantees authenticity and integrity of the header, presentation header and disclosed messages, knowledge of a valid BBS signature as well as correctness and ownership of the pseudonym.

 To support pseudonyms, the `ProofGen` procedure will be extended to accept the pseudonym secret `nym_secret`, as well as the context identifier `context_id`, which the pseudonym will be bounded to.
 The `nym_secret` scalar value should be added to the `committed_message_scalars` list computed in `ProofGen`.
 More specifically, step 4 of the `ProofGen` Procedure, defined in Section TBD will be substituted with the following step